nasimpc/Robot-Navigation-Anomaly-Detection-and-Causal-Analysis/assignment2/team_2_assignment02.md

 **Mean AMCL Uncertainty** extracts the robot's self-reported localization confidence from the covariance matrix published by AMCL.
 It is computed as `mean(sqrt(cov[0,0] + cov[1,1]))` in meters.
 This represents the average positional uncertainty envelope.
 Crucially, this metric can serve as an early warning signal because AMCL uncertainty often rises before ground-truth-based errors become apparent.

-**Max AMCL Uncertainty** captures the peak uncertainty observed during a run.
-Spikes in this metric often precede localization divergence events.

 ### Metric Behavior Justification